isometry/platform-health/pkg/provider/helm/README.md

   namespace: production
   timeout: 10s
   checks:
-    - expression: "release.Version >= 2"
+    - expression: "release.Revision >= 2"
       errorMessage: "Release must have at least one upgrade"
-    - expression: "!release.Chart.Metadata.Deprecated"
+    - expression: "!chart.Deprecated"
       errorMessage: "Chart is deprecated"
     - expression: "'team' in release.Labels && 'env' in release.Labels"
       errorMessage: "Release must have team and env labels"